ryotafunaki/tech-survs-github-sdk/README.md

 # Go Project Repository

-This repository is a Go Project.
+This repository is a technical survey of the GitHub SDK.

 ## Overview

 ## Requirements

+- Go 1.20 and later

 ## Container image info